-Assess physical and behavioral health needs, including but not limited to, current diagnoses; history of significant physical and behavioral health events, including hospitalizations and emergency room visits; medications; allergies; providers involved in Member's care; Durable Medical Equipment (DME); brief substance abuse screening questionnaire -,cut-annoyed-guilty-eye (CAGE) and history; family medical and behavioral health, (mental health and substance use/abuse), history; cognitive capacities, (including evaluation of alertness, orientation, history of head/brain injury); healthrelated lifestyle (smoking, food intake/nutrition, sleep patterns, exercise, continence); and functional abilities, including Activities of Daily Living/Activities of Daily Living (ADLs) (mobility, grooming, bathing, eating, medications concerns (i.e. selfadministration and safety) and Instrumental ADLsetivities of Daily Living/IADLs (i.e. money management, meal preparation, housekeeping/cleaning, emergency awareness and preparedness, grocery shopping).

-- 2. Assess additional long-term care needs including, but not limited to, environmental safety including items such as smoke detectors, pests/infestation, emergency awareness and plans, trip and fall dangers, mobilization access issues such as doorway widening, ramps and other environmental improvement needs. - 3.
-Include a risk assessment, using a tool and protocol approved by HSD and develop, as applicable, a risk agreement that shall be signed by the Member or his/her representative and that shall include identified risks to the Member, the consequences of such risks, strategies to mitigate the identified risks, and the Member's decision regarding his/her acceptance of risk. - 4.
+- Assess physical and behavioral health needs, including but not limited to, current diagnoses; history of significant physical and behavioral health events, including hospitalizations and emergency room visits; medications; allergies; providers involved in Member's care; Durable Medical Equipment (DME); brief substance abuse screening questionnaire ,as approved by HSD/BHSD and history; family medical and behavioral health, (mental health and substance use/abuse), history; cognitive capacities, (including evaluation of alertness, orientation, history of head/brain injury); health-related lifestyle (smoking, food intake/nutrition, sleep patterns, exercise, continence); and functional abilities, including Activities of Daily Living (ADL) (mobility, grooming, bathing, eating, dressing, medications (i.e. self- administration and safety) and Instrumental ADLs/IADLs (i.e. money management, meal preparation, housekeeping/cleaning, emergency awareness and preparedness, grocery shopping). - 2.
+Assess Long-Term Care needs including but not limited to: environmental safety including items such as smoke detectors, pests/infestation, and trip and fall dangers and adaptive needs such as ramps or other mobility assistance.
+If the member is eligible for the Community Benefit, the MCO shall assess for all Community Benefit services. - 3.
+Include a risk assessment, using a tool and protocol approved by HSD, as applicable, a risk agreement that shall be signed by the Member or his/her representative and that shall include identified risks to the Member, the consequences of such risks, strategies to mitigate the identified risks, and the Member's decision regarding his/her acceptance of risk. - 4.
 Assess disease management needs, including identification of disease state, need for targeted intervention and education, and development of appropriate intervention strategies. - 5.
-Determine a social profile including, but not limited to, living arrangements; natural and social support systems which are available to assist the Member; demographics; transportation; employment; financial resources and challenges (other insurance, food, utilities, housing expenses); Medicare services; other community services being accessed, such as senior companion services, meals-on-wheels, etc.; living environment (related to health and safety); IADLs; Individualized Education Plan (IEP); and Individual Service Plan (ISP) for Developmental Disabilities or Medically Fragile Waiver Program recipients, (if applicable). - 6.
-Identify possible suicidal and/or homicidal thinking, planning/intent and lethality risk, history of aggressive and/or violent behaviors, history of running away and wandering for both adults and children. - 7.
-Identify cultural information, including language and translation needs and utilization of ceremonial or natural healing techniques. - 8.
+Determine a social profile including, but not limited to, living arrangements; natural and social support systems which are available to assist the Member; demographics; transportation; employment; financial resources and challenges (other insurance, food, utilities, housing expenses); Medicare services; other community services being accessed, such as senior companion services, meals-on-wheels, etc.; living environment (related to health and safety); IADLs; Individualized Education Plan (IEP); and Individualized Service Plan (ISP) for Developmental Disabilities or Medically Fragile Waiver Program recipients, (if applicable). - 6.
+Identify possible suicidal and/or homicidal thinking, planning/intent and lethality risk, history of aggressive and/or violent behaviors, history of running away and wandering for both adults and children.

+- 7. Identify cultural information, including language and translation needs and utilization of ceremonial or natural healing techniques. - 8.
 Ask the Member for a self-assessment regarding their viewpoint of their condition(s) and service needs. - 9.
 In the event the Member is a minor under the age of eighteen (18), identify the parent or legal guardian participating and/or responding for the minor during assessment.